zero2one/HAMmP/documentation/Installation/MySQL.md

 ## Configuration

 We change the default MySQL configuration.

-This will configure MySQL to allow for the maximum packet size, only appropriate for a local or development server.
-Also, we'll keep each InnoDB table in separate files to keep ibdataN-type file sizes low and make file-based backups, like Time Machine, easier to manage multiple small files instead of a few large InnoDB data files.
+This will:

+- Set the location of the sock file.
+- Set port to 3306 and allow only local connections.
+- Set the proper `transaction-isolation` value as requested by Drupal.
+- Set the proper `innodb_flush_log_at_trx_commit` value to avoid cache-race issues.

 The following is a single, multi-line command.
 Copy and paste the entire block at once: